ChengchengWu5/OnlineSalesAnalysis_Python_SQL_PowerBI/README.md

 ### **4. Data Modeling**

-Created a star schema consisting of:
+* Created a star schema consisting of:

-* **Customers Dimension**
-  - Standardized customer attributes and added a surrogate key.
+  - **Customers Dimension:** standardized customer attributes and added a surrogate key.

-* **Products Dimension**
-  - Consolidated product information and added a surrogate key.
+  - **Products Dimension:** consolidated product information and added a surrogate key.

-* **Orders Fact Table**
-  - Merged relevant attributes from the two raw tables and the two dimension tables and added a surrogate key.
+  - **Orders Fact Table:** merged relevant attributes from the two raw tables and the two dimension tables and added a surrogate key.

 ### **5. Pushing Modeled Tables**